Torlyers/Torlyers.github.io/_includes/posts/2018-10-01-write-up-06/en.md

 }
 ```

+#### Mesh Builder & Mesh Manager
+This time we just simply cope all the mesh files that were registered to the output folder.
+In the future we will transfer them into binary files.

+`Mesh Manager` is a static variable which manages all the meshes that were loaded from files.
+We use handles to get the mesh we want, which is the same as how we manage shaders.
+The good thing is that we can use the same base builder and base manager to manage all the resource files.

 ## Traps and Tips
 * While reading lua files, you need to pop after every pushing.
 The hard part is to keep the whole process clear, or it's difficult to debug